Straight on Till Morning

 Marketed as "A Love Story from Hammer," STRAIGHT ON TIL MORNING was indeed a strange and unique departure for the studio known mainly for its horror hits.
 Legendary jazz vocalist Annie Ross co-stars in this 1972 psycho-sexual thriller directed by Peter Collinson (FRIGHT, THE ITALIAN JOB) that remains one of the most disturbing and adult films in Hammer history.

-great psycho thriller from Hammer5
+great psycho thriller from Hammer

 I've been wanting to see this rarely shown Hammer movie for a long time so it was great to finally get the chance with this superb release from Anchor Bay.This is a disturbing and quite shocking psychological thriller with some genuinely unsettling scenes that must have packed quite a punch in the early seventies.Rita Tushingham is brilliant as the northern girl who moves to London in search of a boyfriend to father the baby she desperately wants.Shane Briant is suitably creepy as the guy she eventually meets.The print used here is astonishingly clean and sharp.Absolutely pristine in fact.Well done Anchor Bay.Again.

-A surprise from Hammer4
+A surprise from Hammer

 For fans of Hammer, this film comes highly recommended.Set in modern London (1972), those familiar with the period Hammer pieces might expect a somewhat confused plot or hard to follow story.
 Whlie such Hammer films are still enjoyed by many, pleasingly, this is not the case here.
 This one should easily hold your attention from start to finish, and is truly a departure for Hammer, being a rather modern story, in a modern setting.
 For purposes of comparison, Fear In The Night comes closest, but Straight on Till Morning has a far better story to tell, is much clearer, and is therefore more rewarding.
 A genuinely enjoyable, substantial, and frightening thriller- you'll spend the length of the film trying to figure out the extent of madness to which Shane Briant's character has fallen into- not to mention wondering when, and if Rita Tushingham's character is about to be murdered by him.
 I was expecting a fairly average Hammer film with this one, but got much more.